LNFWebsite/Streamly/README.md

 Streamly's motto is reliability which is why we do not use any API keys to manipulate YouTube's native HTML5 video frame, and we let you store the entirety of your playlist on your own.

 This essentially means that Streamly is not a 'service' which ties into YouTube, but is rather a 'script' that runs in your browser, accessing only what is available to the general public on the web.

-Streamly can be used for a multitude of purposes, including queuing music videos, listening to lectures or audiobooks, or just simply creating a playlist of videos that can be accessed from any computer.

 For any questions or comments, please leave an [issue](https://github.com/LNFWebsite/Streamly/issues).